 Grading Systems

-There are two types of grading systems commonly used in educational institutions: Relative Grading and Absolute Grading.
-Grading systems are essential for evaluating student performance and ensuring a standardized assessment process.
+Educational institutions commonly use two types of grading systems: Relative Grading and Absolute Grading.
+These systems are crucial for evaluating student performance and maintaining a standardized assessment process.
+Relative Grading compares a student's performance to their peers, while Absolute Grading measures performance against a fixed standard.

 Relative Grading